CHINA ADOPTION PROGRAM

 Children are between the ages of 8 months to 13 years are available for adoption.

 While gender preference can be indicated by adoptive parents, parents are strongly encouraged to be open to a child of either gender.
 In the waiting child program, 40% of the children matched are females and 60% are males.

 Most children adopted from China are considered special focus with a degree of special needs.
-Special needs may vary from minor to severe and a wide variety of needs are seen on the Waiting Kids page.
+Special needs may vary from minor to severe and a wide variety of needs are seen.